Karenni States: Post-independence Burma

 The Constitution of the Union of Burma in 1947 proclaimed that the three Karenni States be amalgamated into a single constituent state of the union, called Karenni State.
 It also provided for the possibility of secession from the Union after 10 years.
 In 1952, the former Shan state of Mong Pai was added, and the whole renamed Kayah State, possibly with the intent of driving a wedge between the Karenni in Kayah State and the rest of the Karen people in Karen State, both fighting for independence.

+The division failed, with the Karenni fighting alongside the other Karen peoples against the Myanmar dictatorship.
+Their military organisation, the Karen National Liberation Army (KNLA), had 20 000 members by the 1980s.
+However, the political branch of the KNLA, the Karen National Union (KNU), sought to resolve the conflict through political means.
+In 1992, it appointed Róbert Cey-Bert as its international ambassador, whose diplomatic efforts led to the KNU's admission to the Unrepresented Nations and Peoples Organization (UNPO) in 1993.

 Under the Burmese government control, the states subjected to changes throughout the small state.
 Resources like the hydropower and mining led to massive military presence around the state; thus, leading many of its people without a home and more problems to arise.
 The heavy military presence had created issues that people of the state faces as consequences.
 Mistreatment of the local people include land taken away by the military, human rights violations like forced labor and sexual violence and overall safety of the people resulting from landmine planted around the state.

+The armed conflict did not end there, however, with the KNU's new headquarters being established in Mu Aye Pu, on the Burma-Thai border.
+In 2004, the BBC, citing aid agencies, estimated that up to 200,000 Karen, including Karenni, had been displaced during the decades-long war, with a further 160,000 living in refugee camps on the Thai side of the border.
+The largest refugee camp is located in Mae La, Tak (ตาก) province, Thailand, which hosts around 50,000 Karen refugees.

+In February 2010, reports said the Burmese army was continuously burning Karen villages, displacing thousands of people.
+Many Karen, including people such as Padoh Mahn Sha Lah Phan, former KNU secretary, and his daughter Zoya Phan, have accused the Myanmar military government of ethnic cleansing.
+The US State Department has also accused the Burmese government of suppressing religious freedom.